panzertm/uschikasse/Readme.md

-# FG-VIng - Getränkekasse  [in development do not use in production]
+# FG-VIng - Getränkekasse  [in development Do not use in production - Fork is manly to change name and usecase]

 ## Description